-Wondering where to spend Christmas in the US?
+Wondering what are the best places to visit for Christmas in the USA?
+Look no further!
 Whether you are dreaming of a white Christmas or a warm beach destination, this list of the best places to spend Christmas in the US will help you make up your mind!

 I have asked the help of fellow travel bloggers with personal experiences to share their amazing Christmas spent in different places in the country.